- Practice Areas

 No. Practitioners are responsible for serving filings on the Department of Homeland Security.

-If the BIA requires a filing fee for your submission, IRAC will write a check that covers the cost of the fee and will include the amount in your invoice.
+If a submission requires a filing fee, practitioners can pay the fee online through the EOIR Payment Portal and should submit the receipt with the filing itself.
+Alternatively, IRAC can write a check that covers the cost of the filing fee and will include the amount in your invoice.
 Thus, for a standard filing, the invoice would reflect IRAC’s delivery fee ($100) and the BIA filing fee ($110), for a total of $210.

 The BIA requires submission of a $110 filing fee if you are filing: